kellerza/sunsynk/www/docs/reference/multi-options.md

   The Solarman driver typically uses `tcp://`, with a port value of 8899.
 You will need to find the dongle's local IP on your network.
 You can find the IP on your router, or use a utility like [netscan](https://www.portablefreeware.com/?id=730).

+  You probably want to set a fixed IP for the dongle on your router.

   ```yaml
   DRIVER: solarman
   INVERTER: